ue0705/Duck-DNS/README.md

 I added the local information to the duck.log update results every three minutes.
 Each time, the new data is appended to the end of duck.csv for future log retrieval, enabling plotting of remaining disk space or CPU temperature curves and other functions.
 ![image](https://github.com/ue0705/Duck-DNS/assets/117436583/e71f0b44-ec43-4b79-99e0-5326464a3363)

+Update on 2024/7/22:
+Corrected that the first day of each week is Sunday and the last day is Saturday (some regions or systems will regard Monday as the first day of each week).
+In addition, it has nothing to do with duckdns.
+A Line notice will be sent every day at 12 noon.
+It means that the machine is still alive, or that the machine is currently online.
+There is no need to look at the results of duckdns.